tipishev/tmux_workshop/README.md

 # Usability
-* clients seem superfluous, but useful when you connect to the same session from VS code and iTerm.
- - `choose-tree` or prefix-w

-* Windows linked between sessions: cmus?
 * `set synchronize-panes` for doing the same operation on multiple servers
 * prefix: same everywhere, thus digging else `^b` for local `^a` for remote.

 ## Screenshoting a pane
 * `capture-pane` TODO, doesn't seem to work

-## Recording a Session
-* `pipe-pane`

 # Options
 * on/off options can be toggled without specifiying `on`/`off`